 Chase Chang holds an M. M. in Conducting from Brigham Young University, a B.A. and B.M. in Music Education from the University of Washington, and is a National Board certified teacher in music.
 He studied with former Associate Concert Master of the Seattle Symphony and Western Washington University String Professor, Walter Schwede, studied oboe with principal Chicago Symphony oboist, Alex Klein, and studied conducting with Kory Katseanes (director of School of Music at BYU and conductor).
-His mentors have also included music educator and composer Mark Jasinski , Tim Salzman (director of the University of Washington bands), Arthur Shaw (retired conductor; Western Washington Univeristy and Rogue Valley Symphony).
+His mentors included music educator and composer Mark Jasinski , Tim Salzman (director of the University of Washington bands), Arthur Shaw (retired conductor; Western Washington Univeristy and Rogue Valley Symphony).
 Mr. Chang worked with nationally known composer, Richard Meyer, and premiered "A Keltic Feast" with his middle school orchestra in 2008.
 "A Keltic Feast" is now a published piece performed by many orchestras around the nation.
 Mr. Chang conducted the Academy Orchestra in the Student Orchestras of Greater Olympia (SOGO).
 He conducted orchestras and taught music theory at the St. Martin's University Summer Music camp.
-At SOGO, Mr. Chang premiered the children's program piece, "The Little Pernambuco Tree".
 He coached winds and strings for the Tacoma Youth Symphony, Student Orchestras of Greater Olympia, and Everett Youth Symphony.
 Mr. Chang held principal oboe position in the Puget Sound Symphony Orchestra.
 He has taught orchestra, band, and choir in the public schools since 1998.
 Mr. Chang has been sought as a clinician, judge, and guest conductor around the Puget Sound area.
 He held positions as the artistic director and principal conductor of the Issaquah Philharmonic Orchestra.
 Mr. Chang directed the orchestras at Tyee Middle School in the Bellevue School District and is the current director of the Bellevue High School Orchestras.
-Mr. Chang regularly conducts at Seattle's Benaroya Hall.
-He is currently the Principal Symphony Conductor for the Seattle Ensign Symphony and Chorus.
+He was elected recently as Washington Music Educator's Association's Orchestra Curriculum Officer.
+Mr. Chang is currently the Principal Symphony Conductor for the Seattle Ensign Symphony and Chorus with performances at Seattle's Benaroya Hall.

 Christi Chang is an orchestra teacher in the Bellevue School District.
 She holds an M.A. and a B.A. in Music Education from Central Washington University and is a Nationally Board Certified orchestra teacher.